Sam Brownback: U.S. Ambassador-at-Large for International Religious Freedom

-Nomination
+Nomination and confirmation

 In March 2017, it was reported that Brownback was being considered by President Donald Trump to be appointed either as his U.S. Ambassador to the U.N. for Food and Agriculture in Rome, or as the U.S. Ambassador-at-Large for International Religious Freedom in Washington, DC.
 On July 26, 2017, the White House issued a statement that Brownback would be nominated as the new U.S. Ambassador-at-Large for International Religious Freedom.
 As a senator in 1998, Brownback sponsored the legislation that first created the United States Commission on International Religious Freedom (USCIRF).

 Due to his positions and actions on Islam and LGBT issues, Brownback's nomination was criticized by figures such as Rabbi Moti Rieber, the executive director of Kansas Interfaith Action, Robert McCaw, director of government affairs for the Council on American-Islamic Relations (CAIR), as well as the American Civil Liberties Union.

 As of the end of the 2017 session, Brownback's Ambassadorial nomination had not come up for a confirmation vote.
 As it failed to receive unanimous support for it to carry over to 2018 for approval, it required renomination to come to a vote.
 He was renominated on January 8, 2018.

 On January 24, 2018, the Senate voted along party lines, 49–49, with two Republicans absent, to advance his nomination to the floor, with Vice President Mike Pence casting the tie-breaking vote to end the Democrats' filibuster.
 With the Senate again locked at 49–49 later that day, Pence again cast the tie-breaking vote, confirming the nomination.
-On January 25, Brownback submitted his resignation as governor, effective January 31, 2018, on which date Lieutenant Governor Jeff Colyer was sworn in as governor.
+On January 25, Brownback submitted his resignation as governor.
+Brownback's resignation was effective January 31, 2018, on which date Lieutenant Governor Jeff Colyer was sworn in as governor.

 Tenure

 Brownback was sworn in on February 1, 2018.
 He became the first Catholic to serve in the role.

 In July 2018, Brownback reportedly lobbied the UK government over the treatment of far-right British activist Tommy Robinson.
-Arizona Republican Representative Paul Gosar and five other congressmen invited Robinson to speak to United States Congress on November 14, 2018, on a trip sponsored by the U.S.-based, Middle East Forum.
+Arizona Republican representative Paul Gosar and five other congressmen invited Robinson to speak to United States Congress on November 14, 2018, on a trip sponsored by the U.S.-based, Middle East Forum.
 He was expected to get visa approval by the State Department despite his criminal convictions and use of fraudulent passports to enter and depart the U.S.

+Brownback's tenure as ambassador ended on January 20, 2021.